-More than a century later, I end up at the same right bank hotel, the modest Hotel Louvre Marsollier Opera, where Oscar Wilde spent his next-to-last days until he was kicked out for not paying his bill.
+More than a century later, I ended up at the same right bank hotel, the modest Hotel Louvre Marsollier Opera, where Oscar Wilde spent his next-to-last days until he was kicked out for not paying his bill.

-The Oscar Wilde Trail in Paris
+An Oscar Wilde hotel in Paris

-Sitting in my 7th floor room, the original wood beams running across the ceiling, I grow curious to visit more of Oscar Wilde’s haunts in Paris.
+Sitting in my 7th floor room, the original wood beams running across the ceiling, I grew curious to visit more of Oscar Wilde’s haunts in Paris.
 With his flair for the original and taste for hedonism, could there be any better partner in crime?

-Oscar Wilde in Paris – Père Lachaise cemetery
+Oscar Wilde grave – Père Lachaise cemetery